Ayushganeshi/ossfolio/CONTRIBUTING.md

 ### Suggest a feature
 Open an issue using the **Feature Request** template.
 Describe the problem it solves, not just what you want built.

 ---

+## Design System

+OSSfolio has a design system documented in [`DESIGN.md`](DESIGN.md).
+If your contribution touches any UI — a new component, a page section, buttons, colors, spacing, typography — you need to read it before you start coding.

+It covers:
+- Color tokens (primary green, ink, canvas, hairline values)
+- Typography scale and font weights
+- Spacing and border radius values
+- Button, card, input, and nav component specs
+- What to do and what not to do

+Following it keeps the UI consistent across contributions.
+PRs that introduce new colors, fonts, or spacing outside the design system will be asked to revise.

+---